How To Remove PCB Connectors - Northern Connectors

 Display cable connectors

-Display cable connectors very often have a small metal clip that runs around the back of the socket to lock them in place.
-To separate the connector from the printed circuit board, push the tip of a spudger under the clip.
-Then, swing the clip over to the other side of the socket, so that it lies flat against the cable.
+To separate the connector from the printed circuit board, push the tip of a spudger (also known as a spludger) under the clip.
+Then, swing the clip over to the other side of the socket so that it lies flat against the cable.

 Bundled cable connectors

-Cables that are made up of multiple individually wrapped wires leading into a single connector are usually loosened by simply pulling on the cable itself.
+Cables that are made up of multiple, individually wrapped wires leading into a single connector are usually loosened by simply pulling on the cable itself.
 Pull the cable away from the connector in the same direction as the individual wires are running.

 Remember to pull evenly on the full width of the cable so that no individual wires are taking unnecessary strain, which could cause them to break.